A review of Zensah Compression Socks by Allison Linnell

 I recently tried wearing the Zensah compression socks on long runs and have noticed that my legs feel fresher during the second half of the run.
 I still have yet to try them during track workouts or shorter runs, but am expecting a similar experience.
 On days where I have a hard workout before a long day of class, I will make sure to put them on before I have to sit for seven hours in school.
 I can usually avoid feeling stiff during my workout on the next day when using compression socks as part of my recovery.

 Endurance athletes are a different breed.
 While the common population may not understand why we put ourselves through hours of “torture” and enjoy it, we don’t understand how they could not find enjoyment in these activities like we do.
-Through ice baths, blister remedies, and 4am alarm clocks, we look for ways to improve our performances and continue to enjoy our sport.
 Compression socks offer benefits to athletes which may help us to train harder, faster, and longer each day.
 I would say that this is worth the $49.99 investment, especially when you win your next race!